eficode-academy/git-katas/squashing/README.md

 # gitkatas
 ## Kata2 squash commits

-In this kata I did not worked as I should have, but I would like to clean up my history a bit.
+In this kata I did not work as I should have, but I would like to clean up my history a bit.

 The five newest commits all tinker with file.txt which obviously contains my feature.